 Explore the possibilities of storytelling, giving you both the narrative craft and visual techniques necessary to bring a story to life on the screen.

-TECHNIQUE + COLLABORATION.
 Expand your range of filmmaking techniques while you learn to work on larger sets and co-create with outside writers.

 Specialize in two of five key creative streams to build yourself into a multitalented professional.

 To make sure you have accurate admissions information please select your region based on country of citizenship.

-For more information on payments and financial aid, go to Finances.
+For more information on payments and financial aid, please contact us.

-For more information on payments and financial aid, go to Finances.
+For more information on payments and financial aid, go to Payments.